aptech/docs/docs/CR-pvPacksm.rst

     print pvUnpack(p1, "A");

-pvUnpack, will return the entire symmetrix matrix from p1.
+:func:`pvUnpack`, will return the entire symmetrix matrix from *p1*.

 ::

       1.000 2.000 4.000
       2.000 3.000 5.000
       4.000 5.000 6.000

-pvGetParVector, returns the free, non-redundant parameters from p1 as a vector.
+:func:`pvGetParVector`, returns the free, non-redundant parameters from *p1* as a vector.

 ::